ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM will keep track of **modifiers** to community **resources** with a copy of the following record sheet.
 They will use a pencil, because the numbers will fluctuate.

-Your GM lists the names and **ratings** of your chosen **resources** in the first row.
+Your GM lists the names and **scores** of your chosen **resources** in the first row.
 Under the total column for each, your GM will list the total current modifier.
 Under the PC column, your GM lists **bonuses** resulting from PC activities (as opposed to un-cemented **background events**.)
 When PCs **cement a background benefit**, your GM adds its bonus to the PC column.

 When PC activity reduces a **penalty** but does not eliminate it, your GM will alter the entry under the Total column to reflect the reduction, but leave the PC column blank.